-Mercury and mercury compounds can be highly toxic.
+Mercury and mercury compounds are highly toxic and a cumulative poison.
 Mercury compounds, other than metallic mercury, are extremely difficult to dispose of.
 There are currently no disposal facilities in the United States capable of taking this type of waste.
 Staff are therefore encouraged to minimize mercury use and to eliminate it when possible.
 Elemental mercury should be stored in a non-breakable container in the fume hood.
+Mercury spills can be cleaned up with a mercury spill kit.
+Do not use powdered sulfur or similar, it reacts too slow.